 - See linktr.ee/johncolemanxagility for social and podcast links

 - InfoQ article June 2022 – why you might need an island of agility

 - InfoQ article August 2022 – talking about sizing & forecasting in Scrum

 What John Coleman’s Students Say

-It’s not just about reviews & ratings
+It’s not just about reviews & ratings.

 Reviews & ratings are limited by nature.
 John needs to understand if the learning made a real difference back in the office.
-So, John likes to checks in 12-18 months later.
+So, John likes to check in 12-18 months later.
 He sees a pattern of improvement and regularly gets pleasant vibes from successful agility inspired by ideas from the training.
 For example, see this experience report.

 John is grateful to be part of Marshall Goldsmith’s #payitforward campaign and, in so doing, offers free coaching/mentoring/co-training to a selection of potential agility chefs.
 Marshall Goldsmith taught John in Salt Lake City in February 2018.
 All of John’s workshops #payitforward Marshall Goldsmith content, including Marshall’s advice to John himself.

 John’s client list (directly or indirectly) includes Japanese Tobacco International, TUI, Lilbit, digital2DNA, Shell, BP, Barclaycard, Vocalink Mastercard, Centrica, the Musgrave Group, RR Donnelley, DELL, Nordic Aviation Services, 84.51, Intralinks, PaySafe, Vodafone, Ericsson, NASA, and Sky.